 Additionally, each partition has a certain function as well.
 So, let’s explore the Android file system hierarchy in depth.

 Android File System Hierarchy Explained:

 Under the Android file system, there are usually six main partitions found on every device.
-Some devices may come with a couple of additional partitions, those differ from model to model, but there are six primary partitions that are found on every single Android device.
+Some devices may come with a couple of additional partitions, which differ from model to model, but six primary partitions are found on every Android device.
 These include /boot, /system, /recovery, /data, /cache, and /misc.
-Additionally, for external Android smartphone, there are two file system partitions – /sdcard and /sd-ext.
+Additionally, for external Android smartphones, there are two file system partitions — /sdcard and /sd-ext.
 So, let’s break down each partition separately and explore the Android File system hierarchy.

 This partition consists of the Android kernel and the ramdisk.
 Basically, every single thing that is needed to boot your Android device when powered on.
 You should only proceed to wipe this partition from recovery if it is absolutely necessary.
 If you do, once the partition is wiped, ensure to reboot the phone only after installing a new boot partition.
 The new partition can be a /boot partition found in a ROM.

 The system partition accommodates the entire Android OS.
 This includes the Android GUI as well as the system apps that come pre-installed on Android devices.
 So, what happens if you wipe this partition?
 Well, you can still boot the device.
 We will only be able to put our device into recovery or bootloader mode.